marioschiener/PQC-Cheat-Sheet/README.md

 </p>

 # The Post-Quantum Cryptopgraphy Cheat Sheets
-A series of cheat sheet for the new post-quantum cryptography (PQC) algorithms and about picking the right one.
+A series of cheat sheets for the new post-quantum cryptography (PQC) algorithms and about picking the right one for your application.

 #### Information